eakman/betterDom/README.md

-# Fakequery
+# betterDom

-Fakequery is clone of some of the key features in in jQuery written vanilla JavaScript.
+betterDom is clone of some of the key features in in jQuery written vanilla JavaScript.

 Like jQuery, with this software one can manipulate the DOM in a variety of ways, set event listeners, as well as execute AJAX style HTTP requests.

-## $l()
+## $bD()

-To utilize Fakequery's DOM manipulation abilities, you have to convert your DOM elements into a DOMNodeCollection with $l() wrapper.
+To utilize betterDom's DOM manipulation abilities, you have to convert your DOM elements into a DOMNodeCollection with $bD() wrapper.

 ## Dom manipulation methods